QuantEcon/lecture-source-py/source/rst/numba.rst

     a + b

-Even for this simple operation, the Python interpreter has a fair bit of work to do
+Even for this simple operation, the Python interpreter has a fair bit of work to do.

-For example, in the statement ``a + b``, the interpreter has to know which operation to invoke
+For example, in the statement ``a + b``, the interpreter has to know which operation to invoke.

 If ``a`` and ``b`` are strings, then ``a + b`` requires string concatenation